-NOTICE In order to have a sufficient preload, the spring free length (with skis off the ground) must not exceed 270 mm.
+NOTICE In order to have a sufficient preload, the spring free length (with skis off the ground) must not exceed 270 mm (10.63 in).
 An insufficient preload can cause the spring stopper to fall off the shock absorber.

-A. Maximum 270 mm with skis off the ground
+TYPICAL A. Maximum 270 mm (10.63 in) with skis off the ground

 ACTION RESULT

-Firmer front suspension
+Increasing preload Firmer front suspension

 Higher front end

-Increasing preload More precise steering
+More precise steering

 More bump absorption capability

 Decreasing preload Softer front suspension

 Lower front end

 Lighter steering

 Less bump absorption capability